-Sumo: Grand champion Harumafuji retires over assault incident
+Sumo-Grand champion Harumafuji retires over assault incident

 Harumafuji, one of many Mongolian wrestlers to dominate sumo in recent years, started his career in Japan at the age of 16 and was promoted to yokozuna in 2012.
 He has won nine grand tournaments in all.

-Additional reporting by Kiyoshi Takenaka and Elaine Lies; Editing by John O'Brien
+Additional reporting by Kiyoshi Takenaka and Elaine Lies; Editing by Peter Rutherford/John O'Brien